thephez/dpp-spec/doc/identity.md

  - Structure validation - only checks the content of the state transition
  - Data validation - takes the overall platform state into consideration

-**Example:** A identity create state transition for an existing identity could pass structure validation; however, it would fail data validation since the identity already exists.
+**Example:** An identity create state transition for an existing identity could pass structure validation; however, it would fail data validation since the identity already exists.

 ## State Transition Structure

-Structure validation verifies that the content of state transition fields complies with the requirements for the field.
+Structure validation verifies that the content of state transition fields comply with the requirements for the field.
 The identity `type` and `publicKeys` fields are validated in this way.

 ### Identity Type Validation